Blu-ray Review: Blackkklansman

 As the operation bears fruit, Ron and Flip continue to portray the same person with Ron on the phone, even talking with Grand Wizard David Duke (Topher Grace), and Flip in the trenches.
-Some among the KKK don’t fully trust their new brother, however, most notably Felix (Jasper Paakkonen), who seeks to be the chapter’s leader and utilize a more violent approach, making things more dangerous for all involved.
+However, some among the KKK don’t fully trust their new brother, most notably Felix (Jasper Paakkonen), who seeks to be the chapter’s leader and employ a more violent approach, making things more dangerous for all involved.

 Blackkklansman is a very well-acted film, and that starts at the top.
 Driver has already had some strong performances in the past, but the emergence of Washington, whose most notable role is as enigmatic NFL receiver Ricky Jerret on Ballers, is critical to the movie’s success.
 He gives a layered performance as both a cop doing his job and a black man concerned about his people’s struggle for equal treatment.